marcelm/cutadapt/README.md

 The adapters that should be trimmed from Illumina TruSeq are the following.

-Trim read 1 with `A` + the “TruSeq Indexed Adapter”:
+Trim read 1 with `A` + the “TruSeq Indexed Adapter”.
+Use only the prefix of the adapter sequence that is common to all Indexed Adapter sequences:

     cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC reads.1.fastq > trimmed.1.fastq